"If olive oil comes from olives, where does baby oil come from?" Anonymous

 Here is a partial list of some of the ingredients I use and what you need to know about them.
 Sometimes I recommend specific brands.
 I chose them because of flavor, availability, and price.
 To duplicate my recipes, you must use them too.
 But that doesn't mean that other brands won't work as well or better.

 My recipe conventions.
 With common ingredients I don't specify the type or size.
 If a recipe calls for sugar, I am referring to white table sugar.
-Salt is table salt unless otherwise specified.
+Salt is Morton's kosher salt unless otherwise specified.
+This is important because the salinity of table salt and kosher salt is different, and there is even a difference between brands of kosher salt.
 Flour is all-purpose flour, milk is whole milk, eggs are large, and butter is unsalted.

 Balsamic vinegars.
 There are many different types and the stuff in the grocery is not real true traditional balsamic.
 I hat to break it to you.

 Beef.
 The science of beef labels.
 Here are the different grades of beef and some important terms that you need to know.
 The science of beef cuts.
 Three charts that will answer your questions.
 The science of beef ribs.
 There are two important cuts, one is better than the other, and three methods of cooking.

 Beans.
 Not all beans are created equal, and if the recipe calls for dried beans and you only have cans, what do you do?
 Click here for the Science of Beans.

 Chile peppers, chili powders, and hot sauces .
 There are scores of different peppers and pepper sauces on the market and they have a wide range of flavors and heat levels.
 Click here for everything you need to know about chile peppers, chili powders, and hot sauces, and some tips on using them.